-Budget: The total amount of money available and a corresponding spending plan for each fiscal year for a given school.
-Budgets at the school level are determined by principals with input from local school advisory teams (LSATs.)
+Budget: The total amount of money available to be planned for each fiscal year.
+Budgets at the school level are determined by

 Capital projects: Investments in buildings and infrastructure.
 These are usually funded through a bond or other one-time funds and budgeted for separately from operating costs.